jcarpenter/joshcarpenter.ca/src/posts/rising-seas.md

 The heat already in the ocean will continue to drive sea level rise, even if we could magically stop all emissions today.
 But we still need to rapidly reduce emissions, because the hotter the world is, the more sea level rise we will see, and the faster it will happen.

 -   **2°C**: Even if we reduce emissions enough to keep ourselves to (optimistic) 2°C warming, sea levels will eventually (over millennia) rise six meters. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
-2019. p.
+2019.
 62.== Or 7.5-18 m, according to Jeff Goodell. ==[Jeff Goodell: The Water Will Come](http://longnow.org/seminars/02019/apr/02/water-will-come/).
 Long Now Foundation.
 Recorded 2 Apr 2019.
 19:21.==

 -   **3°C**: It may take centuries or even millennia, but at just 3°C warming, sea level will rise at least 50 m says ocean chemist David Archer. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
-2019. p.
+2019.
 62.== The US Geological Survey 80 m, ultimately. ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
-2019. p.
+2019.
 68.==

 -   **4°C**: "The last time the earth was 4°C warmer... there was no ice at either pole and sea level was 260' higher.
 There were palm trees in the Arctic." ==Wallace-Wells, David.
 [The Uninhabitable Earth: Life After Warming](https://en.wikipedia.org/wiki/The_Uninhabitable_Earth_(book)).
 New York: Tim Duggan Books.
-2019. p.
+2019.
 65.==

 ::: #references